EloiStree/HelloRcCarBroadcastManual/HelloCarRCLineBroadcast.md

 nPJfL0:T:Vx Vy Vz Qx Qy Qz Qw

 // SXXX for Status S for status XXX for format id.
+// TB:: for Trigger Broadcast
-// TB for Trigger Broadcast
+// TB:ID: for Trigger Broadcast by an item.
-// G information on the game state
+// GXXX information on the game state

 // Match State
 G:SAAA:SetBlue SetRed  PointBlue  PointRed